There are a few categories of plugins that either duplicate functionality that WPhost already provides, or are known performance-killers on sites.

 For users who want to use WP Rocket, that plugin will need to create something called a persistent cache.
 The WP Rocket plugin will effectively dictate that the cache should never get rebuilt unless this plugin explicitly tells it to.
 In order to hand over control to WP Rocket, we need to enable a feature called WP_CACHE.
 Just open a support ticket to enable this for your site.

-WPhost servers are configured specifically with WordPress security best practices, and we have server-level blocking and scanning for hackers and malware.
-We prevent brute force attacks, lock down core WordPress files, and take many other security measures for you.
-Security plugins duplicate this, and in many cases significantly slow down sites by interfering with our caching, bloat the site’s database, and/or interfere with our native security software.
+WPhost servers are configured specifically with WordPress security best practices.
+We help prevent brute force attacks, lock down core WordPress files (including xmlrpc.php), and take many other security measures for you.
+In many cases, security plugins can slow down sites by over-utilising server resources, interfering with our caching, bloat the site’s database, and/or interfere with our native security software.

 Related Post Plugins